Contents

 Ardinis Where Shivini the sun god whose wife or daughter is Selardi, the moon goddess; and Teisheba Where Teispas the god of storms.

-This mythology was influenced by the Zoroastrianism came from Persian during the Achaemenid Empire.
-Thus at the head of the pantheon we find Aramazd father of all the deities and assimilated to Ahura Mazda
+This mythology was influenced by Zoroastrianism which came from Persia during the Achaemenid Empire.
+Thus at the head of the pantheon we find Aramazd father of all divinities and assimilated to Ahura Mazda

-Then after the conquest of the Persian Empire by Alexander the Great, Armenia was influenced Greek.
+Then after the conquest of the Persian Empire by Alexander the Great, Armenia came under Greek influence.

-Armenia was the first kingdom to become officially Christian in 301 under the reign of Tiridates IV who was converted by Saint Gregory the Illuminator. ancient myths and legends were transformed and the biblical characters inherited the functions of the old deities.
-For example, Saint John the Baptist took on certain characteristics of Vahagn and Tire and the Archangel Gabriel those of Vahagn.
+Armenia was the first kingdom to officially become Christian in 301 under the reign of Tiridates IV who was converted by Saint Gregory the Illuminator.
+Ancient myths and legends were transformed and biblical figures inherited the functions of ancient deities.
+For example, Saint John the Baptist took certain characteristics of Vahagn and Tire and the Archangel Gabriel those of Vahagn.

 Armenian mythology (texts)